prog88/gitbook/bakingzone/daifuku-mochi-mango/readme.md

 1. Sieve in a bowl _(to avoid lumps)_, respectively: Rice Flour, sugar, Corn starch, salt.
 2. Use a whisk to mix it.
-3. Open a well _(in the middle)_ to pour in the milk gradually while stiring.
+3. Open a well _(in the middle)_ to pour in the milk gradually while stirring.
 4. Mix evenly, it is ready when it dripped without leaving any trace or lines.
 5. Sieve the mixture into shallow plate to reduce steaming time. _(remove the air bubble by tapping gently the recipient on the table)_.
-6. Steam them on boiling water. _(prevent water vaper from dripping down covering the preparation)_.
+6. Steam them on boiling water. _(prevent water vapor from dripping down covering the preparation)_.
 7. Steam on High Heat for 20mins. _(using a shallow plate)_.
 8. It's cooked when it is a bit translucent light beige color _(sticky)_.
 9. Melt 35g of unsalted butter by scraping the dough when it still hot (warning it is VERY HOT!).